 Where they flew B-52’s.

-…and an absolutely evil plot hatched in dad’s brain.
+…and an absolutely evil plot started festering in dad’s brain.

 See, dad knew several things that Grampa Bill didn’t know:

 He knew how much of the runway the plane would use up to do a normal takeoff.